bolt12/agda-refined-vector/RefinedVector.lagda.md

 another question, should the bounds be closed or opened, they both have their benefits; maybe having 3 indexes: lower, middle, upper bounds would be a better approach.
 As you can see this is already much more complex, hence less sensible and reasonable.
-If we had picked a tree instead of a vector, one wouldn't need to care so hard about such things because the structure itself would make that information naturally available and it would turn out to be a very simple implementation.
+If we had picked a tree instead of a vector, one wouldn't need to care so hard about such things because the structure itself would make that information naturally available and it would turn out to be a very simple implementation and proof!

 I hope I was able to get my point and final thoughts across these paragraphs.
-Just one final thought: What would be the natural structure for insertionSort?
+Just one final thought: What would be the natural structure for `insertionSort`?
 What does natural mean?
 It seems that an array like structure gave a pretty straightforward implementation + proof, but would there be a structure that wouldn't require any of that and still provide me with simple and elegant correctness?
 How can we begin to even reason about such a question?